nodejs/community-committee/CONTRIBUTING.md

 CommComm Collaborators are active contributors with write access to the repo(s) relevant to their initiative or working group.

-Active Contributors of a CommComm initiative or working group can self-select to become a Collaborator of that initiative or working group.
-Active Contributors can also be nominated by another Collaborator.
+Active Contributors of a CommComm initiative or working group can be nominated by another Collaborator to become a Collaborator of that initiative or working group.
+On approval by the consensus process, the Contributor becomes a Collaborator.

 Typical activities of a Collaborator include: